Skip to main content

 2021: A Cones is fully integrated into the Chevron Traffic Management business and the A Cones brand is retired.
 (November 2021)

 2021: Chevron Traffic Management acquires Shift Traffic Events Limited to strengthen its offering in events and utilities traffic management.
-Headquartered in Scunthorpe and with an additional depot in Essex, the company employs more than 150 people.
+Headquartered in Scunthorpe and with an additional depot in Brentwood, the company employs more than 150 people.
 (December 2021)

 2021: Chevron Traffic Management acquires Northern Ireland’s leading traffic management specialist HBS (Highway Barrier Solutions Limited).
 With 130 staff, and four locations across Northern Ireland and Scotland, the acquisition gives Chevron its first physical presence in Northern Ireland, bolsters its presence in Scotland and expands its service offering across these geographies.
 (December 2021)

 2022: Chevron Traffic Management acquires Herts Traffic Management Limited to strengthen its offering in low-speed traffic management in London and the South East, with a strong presence in the utilities sector.
-Headquartered in Watford and with additional depots in Essex and Gatwick, the company employs 65 people.
+Headquartered in Watford and with additional depots in Braintree and Gatwick, the company employs 65 people.
 (August 2022)